 Management Collective (Board) and Employees

-- Flat Out is governed by a Management Collective (Board) made up of 7 women from the community with skills in: finance and accounting, law, housing, individual support and advocacy, co-ops, policy and research, communication and grassroots community campaigns.
-The Flat Out Management Collective embraces fairness and equality through the essential roles of governance, management and leadership that are underpinned by a comprehensive set of policies, procedures and delegated authority.
+- Flat Out is governed by a Management Collective (Board) made up of, up to 7 women from the community with skills in: finance and accounting, law, housing, individual support and advocacy, co-ops, policy and research, communication and grassroots community campaigns.
+The Flat Out Management Collective (Board) embraces fairness and equality through the essential roles of governance, management and leadership that are underpinned by a comprehensive set of policies, procedures and delegated authority.

-- The Flat Out employee team consists of an Executive Officer, Finance Manager, Administration Resource Coordinator and the Outreach, Support and Advocacy team.
+- The Flat Out employee team consists of an Executive Officer, Manager, Service Practice & Design, Manager, Strategic Systemic Advocacy, Finance Manager, Chief Financial Officer, Administration Resource Coordinator, the Outreach Support and Advocacy & Women Transforming Justice Project team and a Family Violence Justice Project employee.

 - Organisational exemptions for Flat Out – http://www.flatout.org.au/wp-content/uploads/2019/07/H154-2017-order-17.8.17-exemption-valid-to-23-August-2022.pdf